akhgupta/Android-EasyLocation/README.md

 - Handling Location permission scenarios
 - Checking Location services are On or Off
 - Getting lastknown location is not so easy either
+- Fallback to last known location if not getting location after certain duration

 **Android-EasyLocation** does all this stuff in background, so that you can concentrate on your business logic than handling all above